rubboligabriele/XAI_Grp13/README.md

 - Training/fine-tuning and evaluation of a EfficientNet model
 - Explanation of predictions via GradCAM, DeepLIFT, and Integrated Gradients
 - Visual and quantitative comparison of the explanation heatmaps
-- Similarity metrics: SSIM, Pearson Correlation, Cosine Similarity, Jaccard Index
+- Similarity metrics: SSIM, Pearson Correlation, Cosine Similarity, Jaccard Similarity
 - Model comparison mode to assess robustness and comparability of explanations across different models

 ---